wireapp/wire-server-deploy/ansible/roles-internal/ansible-restund/README.md

 ## Preparation

 Before provisioning, ensure you replace the `restund_zrest_secret` as described in the sample restund.yml playbook.
+Besides adding the servers to your inventory file, don't forget to add a yml at `host_vars/<server>.yml`

 ## How do I connect this restund server with wire-server?